 1. Go to bed between 8 PM-12 AM

 I was once at a sleep convention.
 After dinner, the party began around 9 pm.
 But the party didn’t last long because all of us sleep-conscious people went to bed at 9.30 PM.
 When you go to bed between 8 PM and 12 AM you get non-REM sleep.
-It’s during non-REM that growth hormone is released and generally is more psychologically restorative.
+It’s during non-REM that growth hormone is released and that restores your body.

 […]there’s a window of several hours—roughly between 8 PM and 12 AM—during which your brain and body have the opportunity to get all the non-REM and REM shuteye they need to function optimally. – Dr. Matt Walker, head of the Sleep and Neuroimaging Lab at the University of California, Berkeley.